Scholarships: the gift of opportunity

 Some scholarships are created through donations from alumni and friends, either individually or collectively through the Alumni Fund.
 One of our longest-running programmes is the Brian and Margaret Roper Scholarship Fund, which has supported nearly 200 students from low-income backgrounds.

-More recently, we established the Gold Scholarship Programme, which not only provides financial support, but also helps students to develop the skills, knowledge, experience and social capital needed to maximise their Bath experience.
+In 2017, we established the Gold Scholarship Programme, which not only provides financial support, but also helps students to develop the skills, knowledge, experience and social capital needed to maximise their Bath experience.
 Other scholarships come from organisations such as BLDA Architects, Lloyds, J.P.
 Morgan, AB InBev and Santander Universities, encouraging students to excel in everything from science to sport.

 Thank you to everyone who has helped students to fulfil their potential at Bath.